Innovation and collaborative, synchronized program management for new programs

 The launch of a communication satellite into space is a traumatic event for its parts and pieces.
 Components are heavily exposed to the eventuality of breakdown or damage, yet engineers need to ensure that the satellite reaches its orbit in faultless operating condition.

 Satellite qualification testing is the ultimate step of a satellite development process.
 This step certifies that every single satellite element will survive the traumatic launch conditions.
-Relying on decades of experience in delivering dedicated solutions for dynamic environmental testing, Siemens PLM Software is the preferred partner of space agencies worldwide for satellite qualification testing.
+Relying on decades of experience in delivering dedicated solutions for dynamic environmental testing, Siemens Digital Industries Software is the preferred partner of space agencies worldwide for satellite qualification testing.
 The combined capabilities of Simcenter Testlab™ software and Simcenter SCADAS™ hardware, both part of the Simcenter™ portfolio, ensure safe and efficient qualification testing.

-Thales Alenia Space, a leading European space satellite and payloads manufacturer, partners with Siemens PLM Software to explore new methods for satellite testing.
+Thales Alenia Space, a leading European space satellite and payloads manufacturer, partners with Siemens to explore new methods for satellite testing.
 Thales Alenia Space is a joint venture between Thales (67 percent) and Leonardo (33 percent).
 Combining 40 years of experience with a unique blend of expertise, talents and cultures, Thales Alenia Space architects design and deliver high-technology solutions for telecommunications, navigation, earth observation, environmental management, exploration, science and orbital infrastructures.

 Dynamic environmental testing encompasses a number of essential tests for qualification of space hardware, and acoustic testing is one of those most crucial steps.
 It subjects an item to intense noise levels while measuring its vibration response.
 This test is performed on both component (reflectors, solar panels) and system (full satellite) levels.